Pet Wellness:More Resources & Links

 Dr. Agrafojo's professional interests include feline medicine, physical therapy laser treatment, and compassionate palliative medicine.
 Her professional organizations include the American Veterinary Medical Association (AVMA), the Massachusetts Veterinary Medical Association (MVMA), and the American Association of Feline Practitioners (AAFP).

-Dr. A lives with her family of five special-needs kitties and one very understanding husband.
+Dr. A lives with her family of several special-needs kitties and one very understanding husband.
 Her leisure interests include jewelry-making, yoga, attending science fiction conventions, and planning trips to Disney World (sometimes she even takes them!).

 Rebekah Swartz, DVM